 4.1.1 Embedding social values and culture through family upbringing by promoting ideologies of happy families with strong family bonds; encouraging way of living adhering to morality, ethics, saving habits, honesty, and the Sufficiency Economy Philosophy, with event and activity organisations aimed to help promote such characteristics; as well as developing parents to become good role models for their children.

-4.1.2 Integrating honesty, discipline, moral and ethical standards in educational programs by requiring educational institutions to incorporate the cultivation of morality, ethics, and public consciousness in every subject and activity; adjusting school surroundings, both inside and outside, to enable morality, ethics, and public consciousness upholding; as well as preserving Thai customs and traditions.
+4.1.2 Integrating honesty, discipline, moral and ethical standards in educational programmes by requiring educational institutions to incorporate the cultivation of morality, ethics, and public consciousness in every subject and activity; adjusting school surroundings, both inside and outside, to enable morality, ethics, and public consciousness upholding; as well as preserving Thai customs and traditions.

 4.1.3 Strengthening religious institutions to convey virtuous teachings to the people, by ensuring religious leaders to be good role models, who behave according to the right teachings of individual religions, for the general public; and simplifying religious teachings to encourage people to apply them in practical ways to daily life.